krishan57gupta/Lymphatic_adipose_paper/README.md

 <RUN_ID>/outs/possorted_genome_bam.bam
 ```

 The filtered matrix is the input to the Seurat preprocessing scripts.
 The BAM
-file is the input to velocyto.
+file and filtered matrix are the input to velocyto.

 ### Step 3 — Generate loom files